Aimé Césaire: Legacy

 Martinique's airport at Le Lamentin was renamed Martinique Aimé Césaire International Airport on 15 January 2007.

 A national commemoration ceremony was held on 6 April 2011, as a plaque in Césaire's name was inaugurated in the Panthéon in Paris.
 He was also proclaimed as a national hero in Martinique.

 Césaire's influence has been recognized in poetry from his era and in later works.
 Most notably, his relation to Frantz Fanon, famed author of Black Skin, White Masks, as mentor and inspiration is tangible.
 Fanon's personal testimony in Black Skin, White Masks explains the "liberating effect of Césaire's word and action" that he felt in traversing the changing colonial landscape.
 At one point, Fanon writes: "Once again I come back to Césaire; I wish that many black intellectuals would turn to him for their inspiration."

-More generally, Césaire's works conceptualized African unity and black culture in ways that allowed for the creation of black spaces where there previously were none, from the establishment of several literary journals to his reworking of Caliban's speech from Shakespeare's The Tempest.
+More generally, Césaire's works conceptualised African unity and black culture in ways that allowed for the creation of black spaces where there previously were none, from the establishment of several literary journals to his reworking of Caliban's speech from Shakespeare's The Tempest.
 Césaire's works have been described as significant contributions to postcolonial literature in France, its former colonies, and the Caribbean.
 In 2021, the Musée de l'Homme for its Portraits de France exhibition paid tribute to Aimé Césaire through a work by the artist Hom Nguyen.